lgoudin/axeptio-ios-sdk/README.md

 #### token

-The `token` porperty can be used to set a custom token.
+The `token` property can be used to set a custom token.
 By default, a random identifier is set.

 ### Methods